phoenixframework/phoenix/docs/deployment/heroku.md

   ## Transports
   transport :websocket, Phoenix.Transports.WebSocket,
     timeout: 45_000
+    ...
 end
 ```

-This ensures that any idle connections are closed by Phoenix before they reach Heroku's 55 second timeout window.
+This ensures that any idle connections are closed by Phoenix before they reach Heroku's 55-second timeout window.

-Lastly, we'll need to create a [Procfile](https://devcenter.heroku.com/articles/procfile) with the following:
+Lastly, we'll need to create a [Procfile](https://devcenter.heroku.com/articles/procfile) (a text file called "Procfile" in the root of our project’s folder) with the following line:

 ```
 web: MIX_ENV=prod mix phx.server